CamilaRivera/scheduler/README.md

 # Interview Scheduler
-React application that allows users to book and cancel interviews
+React application that allows users to book and cancel interviews.

 ## Final Product